Native American and Indigenous Studies

 • Understand the unique sovereign status of Native and Indigenous peoples, the complexity of Indigenous legal and political systems and the many facets of U.S. and international law and policy

-The NAIS certificate is available to students at Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts Amherst.
+The NAIS certificate is available to undergraduate students at Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts Amherst.
 Please note that the certificate cannot be completed online.

 Certificate Requirements